Light-Induced Topological Phase Transitions and Anomalous Thermal Transport in d-Wave Altermagnets: Results and Discussion

 \subsection{Anomalous Hall conductivity}

 At zero temperature, the anomalous Hall conductivity shows distinct behavior depending on the altermagnetic phase as shown in Fig. ~\ref{fig:AHC}(a-c).
 In the trivial altermagnetic phase (panel \ref{fig:AHC}(a)), no topological transition occurs, yet increasing the staggered potential strength $A_0$ leads to a nontrivial energy dependence as the broken $\CfourT$ symmetry allows Berry curvature to accumulate.
 In contrast, the quantum spin Hall altermagnetic phase in panel \ref{fig:AHC}(b) shows that as $A_0$ increases through the first critical value $A_0^{c1}$, a quantized plateau $\sigxy=+e^2/h$ emerges within the gap region, signaling a Chern insulating phase.
 Notice that the Berry curvature sharpens near gap closing and thus the physical quantities show peak at this location.
-The conductivity satisfies the exact even symmetry $\sigxy(E_F)=\sigxy(-E_F)$, as shwon in panel \ref{fig:AHC}(c) confirmed by a residual root-mean-square error of $7.1\times10^{-17}\,e^2/h$, which reflects a particle--hole-like symmetry of the Berry curvature.
+The conductivity satisfies the exact even symmetry $\sigxy(E_F)=\sigxy(-E_F)$, as shown in panel \ref{fig:AHC}(c) confirmed by a residual root-mean-square error of $7.1\times10^{-17}\,e^2/h$, which reflects a particle--hole-like symmetry of the Berry curvature.
 Finally, tracking the spin-resolved Chern numbers and total $\sigxy$ as functions of $A_0$ unambiguously identifies three phases: quantum spin Hall ($C=0$), Chern ($C=-1$), and trivial ($C=0$), with critical amplitudes $A_0^{c1}=0.521$ and $A_0^{c2}=0.918$ as shown in panel \ref{fig:AHC}(d).
+This unambiguously confirms the phase sequence $C: 0 \to -1 \to 0$ (QSH $\to$ Chern $\to$ Trivial), consistent with the spin-sector analysis in Section~\ref{sec:berry} and the convention defined in Eq.~(\ref{eq:phase-sequence}).